Delivering undeclared goods to ships and aircraft

 After receiving an unloading permit from Customs, ask the ship’s captain or the captain’s representative to confirm the receipt of goods with an entry in the transit accompanying document.

 Deliver the accompanying document to the customs office that granted the unloading permit no later than on the day after the unloading.

 Customs discharges the transit upon the presentation of the unloading result.

 Goods delivered from a customs warehouse to a ship

 Goods can be moved from a customs warehouse under the customs warehousing procedure regardless of the location of the ship.
 The movement is carried out using a re-export declaration or a consignment note in accordance with the authorisation for simplified ship supply procedure.

 Transit must be used, however, if meat of non-Union origin (so-called directive meat) is moved from a customs warehouse to a ship located at another port.
-However, if the customs warehouse is located at the same port or airport as the ship or aircraft where the meat is to be delivered, or in its immediate vicinity, transit does not need to be used.
+In addition to transit, a declaration for re-export from customs warehouse must also be submitted.
+However, if the customs warehouse is located at the same port or airport as the ship or aircraft where the goods are to be delivered, or in its immediate vicinity, transit does not need to be used.
 In that case, the re-export declaration is used.

 Goods delivered from a temporary storage facility to a ship

 Goods in a temporary storage facility can be moved to a ship in the same location with a loading permit from Customs.
 If the ship is at another port, the goods have to be transited.